 Remote sensing - Non-intrusive survey methods used to find archaeological sites; these may include aerial reconnaissance and geophysical techniques such as magnetometry, radar, resistivity, and conductivity.

-Rescue Archaeology - The swift excavation and collection of artifacts at sites in immediate danger of destruction, usually by major land modification or construction projects (as in contruction of a road or dam).
+Rescue Archaeology - The swift excavation and collection of artifacts at sites in immediate danger of destruction, usually by major land modification or construction projects (as in construction of a road or dam).
 Archaeologists record and recover as much of the site as they can in the brief period before it is destroyed.
-Also known as Rescue Archaeology.
+Also known as Salvage Archaeology.

 Secondary Context - Context of an artifact that has been wholly or partially altered by transformation/site formation processes after its original deposit, as in disturbance by human activity after the artifacts' original deposition.

 Sediments - Soils that have been transported over distances and have accumulated in a new area.

 Seriation - The organization of artifacts, monuments, types, and styles into groups assumed to be distinct and representative of chronological change.

 Settlement pattern - Distribution of human settlements on the landscape.

 Shaman - A specialist in certain societies who acts as a medium between the visible world and the spirit world, practicing magic or sorcery for purposes of healing, divination, and control over natural events.

 Sherd - The term used for a piece of broken pottery from an archaeological context.
 Also called a shard.

 Site - Any place where human material remains are found; an area of human activity represented by material culture.